La Crosse County Library was officially established in 1923 ... we will be celebrating our Centennial next year!

 Disc Cleaning Services available to the public for $2.00 per disc!
 Inquire at the checkout counter for more information.

-Notary Services are available at Holmen and Onalaska Library locations; please call ahead to verify availability.
+Notary Services are available at the Onalaska Public Library; please call ahead to verify availability (608-781-9568).

 Adaptive Equipment to assist those with hearing loss at our Onalaska and West Salem locations.
 Also adaptive equipment to assist those with vision impairments and dexterity control on our public computers in Holmen and Onalaska.